NHGRI logo

 Narration

-When the Human Genome Project generated the first human genome sequence, which most of that sequence coming from a single person, the sequence became the first reference sequence.
-Researchers have been using this reference sequence for comparing genomes and looking for important differences that might give us clues about our health and risk for diseases.
-But because humans are so diverse, a single genome sequence doesn’t represent the genomic variation that exists across human populations, which has led to researchers not being able to detect some variants.
-Researchers have recently created a first draft of a human pangenome that helps overcome this limitation and can help them understand genomic variants from people all over the world.
+When the Human Genome Project mapped the human genome most of the sequence came from a single person and that became the first human genome reference.
+Researchers have been using this reference sequence for comparing genomes, mapping genes, and looking for important differences among people that might give us clues about our health and risk for diseases.
+But because humans are genetically diverse, a reference genome made from just a handful of individuals doesn’t capture the full extent of genomic variation that exists across human populations.
+This means that some genes or variants of those genes may go undetected in some people potentially causing biologically or medically important information to be overlooked.
+Researchers have recently created a first draft of a human pangenome that makes for a better reference and can help them detect more genetic variants from people all over the world.